 Moira Rose is ridiculous, but so genuine in her pain that she’s impossible to mock completely.

-It’s fitting that the show’s first win of the night for Best Comedy Actress went to national treasure Catherine O’Hara.
 Being Canadian, I was an early adopter of Schitt’s Creek and I’d been hoping for this moment for five years, ever since I saw the outraged grande dame in the first episode.
-“I’ve been stripped of every morsel of pleasure I earned in this life,” she wails, setting the stage for the endlessly quotable Moira-isms that are now the stuff of legendary memes and gifs.
+“I’ve been stripped of every morsel of pleasure I earned in this life!” she wails, setting the stage for the endlessly quotable Moira-isms that are now the stuff of legendary memes.

 Moira is too self-absorbed to be an attentive mother, too strong-willed to put her glory days as a TV star behind her, and too much in denial to ever accept that her lot is now to live in Schitt’s Creek.